MarkelZ/pygame-light2d/README.md

 ## Installation

-Firstly, ensure that the correct Python version is installed.
+Firstly, ensure that your system meets the [System requirements](#system-requirements).

 Then, run the following command: